About the author

 Most of us who harbor a food fetish can trace it back to a certain source.
 For me, it was a sense of place.

-I’ve been a writer all my life and have worked as a journalist for the past five years, at daily newspapers and now as a freelancer based in Alexandria, Va.
+I’ve been a writer all my life and have worked as a journalist since 2008, at daily newspapers and now as a freelance writer based in Alexandria, Va.
 But it was living in and writing about the Skagit Valley north of Seattle that turned me into a serious eater.
 The food-focused mindset seeps in by osmosis in that ag-infused place.
-With every bite of the Valley’s signature strawberries [they taste like sunshine] and with every season of a CSA share that’s ripe with varieties you didn’t know existed, you start to realize that THIS is what food is supposed to taste like.
-You start to wonder, ‘What else have I been missing?’
+With every bite of the Valley’s signature strawberries [they taste like sunshine] and with every season of a CSA share that’s ripe with varieties I didn’t know existed, I started to realize that THIS is what food is supposed to taste like.
+I wonder what else I’d been missing.

 I grew up in Kansas, but — shock of shocks — was not a farmer.
 Indeed, I hadn’t even conversed with a farmer until my husband’s Naval career took us to Washington state.
 My lack of farm knowledge earned me some grief at the research center where I spent much of my time as a business and agriculture reporter for the Skagit Valley Herald.
 Wearing houndstooth goulashes on a farm tour earned me some additional ribbing.